 - Creation date

-4) Once satisfied with what you’re filtering by, click on the blue Magnifying Glass button at the bottom left.
+4) Once satisfied with what you’re filtering by, click Create filter.

 6) Make your rule selection based on what you want to do, then click on the blue Create Filter button at the bottom left.

 Now, any time you send or receive emails that meet your filter criteria, your rules will be applied to those email messages.